Saba-Owais/CURRENCY-CONVERTER/README.md

-CLI Currency Converter 💻
+CLI CURRENCY CONVERTER 💻

 Welcome to the Currency Converter! 🌟 This Command-Line Interface (CLI) application simplifies currency conversions efficiently.
 It supports a variety of currencies, including USD, EUR, GBP, INR, and PKR.

-How to Use
+HOW TO USE:
 Installation: Install the required dependencies using npm.

 Copy code